-In the case of Hedia, establishing a pattern will be even easier since you can transfer your blood glucose measurements wirelessly to the Hedia logbook.
+In the case of Hedia, establishing a pattern will be even easier since you can transfer your blood glucose measurements wirelessly to Hedia’s diabetes logbook.
 This logbook can also contain carbs found on Hedia’s food database.

 So, instead of guessing how many carbs are in your meal, you can just search on the app – leading to more accurate calculations.